alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-28-difference-between-sunnis-shiites.md

 locale: en
 lang: en
 note: true
-excerpt: "The differences between Ahl-us-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream) and the Shiites are major regarding Tawhid (Oneness of Allah), Prophecy, Imamah (leadership or governance) and more."
+summary: "The differences between Ahl-us-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream) and the Shiites are major regarding Tawhid (Oneness of Allah), Prophecy, Imamah (leadership or governance) and more."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz